 Find out what landfill activities are taxable at your landfill site if you’re a landfill operator or controller and what rates you’ll pay.

 You’ll have to pay Landfill Tax if you operate a landfill site that has a licence or permit authorising disposals in or on the land.

 - regulations under Article 4 of the Environment (Northern Ireland) Order 2002 (SI 2002 No 3153 (NI 7))

 Apart from exemptions, you need to pay Landfill Tax on all material disposed of at your site.

-You’ll need to register with HM Revenue and Customs (HMRC) if you need to pay Landfill Tax.
+You’ll need to register with HMRC if you need to pay Landfill Tax.